Employees with disability pay rates

 Employees eligible for a supported wage under Schedule D of the Supported Employment Award will no longer be entitled to a minimum weekly payment of $84.

 - the employee’s assessed work capacity, rounded to the nearest whole percentage, or

 If an employee is working a trial period while their capacity is being assessed, the employee must be paid at least 12.5% of the relevant minimum pay rate for their classification, for each hour worked within the trial period.

 What about award and agreement free employees?

 Employees that aren't covered by an award or registered agreement, are entitled to the national minimum wage.

-An employee with disability can be paid a percentage of the national minimum wage, based on their assessed work capacity.
+An employee with disability can be paid a percentage of the national minimum wage, depending on their assessed work capacity.
 For example, someone with a work capacity of 70% will get 70% of the national minimum wage.
 Work capacity assessments need to be carried out by a qualified independent assessor.

 Think a mistake might have been made?